 Modern businesses utilise a variety of enterprise systems which enable the day-to-day fundamentals to keep rolling.
 Resource planning, customer relationships, transaction management and other in-house, operational systems are used by staff daily.
 Throughout the course of the day, these systems generate or alter large numbers of data points within their own, individual databases.
 The focus of these operational databases is speed, accuracy and dependability meaning they are built using a data processing approach which facilitates this: OLTP.

 The success of a business is directly linked to the consistent successful operation of these data transactions.
 When it relates to updates to payment or inventory data, it is clear why there is no room for any kind of error or uncertainty in the numbers.
 Because of this, OLTP is by its nature “atomic”, meaning that a transaction either entirely succeeds or entirely fails as one unit of work.
 This means that it cannot exist in an intermediate or unfinished state, which might complicate and introduce ambiguity into a database.

-The benefits of an OLTP database
+What are the benefits of an OLTP database?